VesnaBozic/RESTFul-API/README.md

 ***Endpoint*** is a place where we are making request

 ***REST*** - this is means of communication , like in real communication, are we taking on phone, are we texting , are we takling face to face

+It’s not tied to HTTP, but is associated most commonly with it.

+The HTTP API is CRUD (Create, Retrieve, Update, and Delete)

+•	 GET = “give me some info” (Retrieve)
+•	 POST = “here’s some update info” (Update)
+•	 PUT = “here’s some new info” (Create)
+•	 DELETE = “delete some info” (Delete)

 Databases, web sites, and business applications need to exchange data.
 This is accomplished by defining standard data formats such as Extensible Markup Language